esp-rs/book/src/installation/index.md

 - Using [`espup`, a tool that will be covered later]
 - Using the official Rust tools

-If you only want to use the official Rust tools, we need [`rustup`] installed, and a [Rust nightly toolchain] with the `rust-src` [component].
+If you only want to use `RISC-V` targets, you can use the official Rust tools, for this approach we need [`rustup`] installed, and a [Rust nightly toolchain] with the `rust-src` [component].
 We can install a nightly toolchain with the `rust-src` component via:

 ```bash
 rustup toolchain install nightly --component rust-src
 ```

-There are two suitable targets for most Espressif `RISC-V` chips:
+This are the two recommended targets for most Espressif `RISC-V` chips:

-- For bare-metal (`no_std`) applications, use `riscv32imc-unknown-none-elf`
+- For bare-metal (`no_std`) applications: `riscv32imc-unknown-none-elf`
-- For applications that require `std`, use `riscv32imc-esp-espidf`
+- For applications that require `std`: `riscv32imc-esp-espidf`

 > #### A note in RISC-V `no_std` Rust targets.
 >